yabwe/medium-editor/bower_components/medium-editor/README.md

 ### Removing elements dynamically

-Straight forward, just call `removeElements` with the elemnt or array of elements you to want to tear down.
+Straight forward, just call `removeElements` with the element or array of elements you to want to tear down.
 Each element itself will remain a contenteditable - it will just remove all event handlers and all references to it so you can safely remove it from DOM.

 ```javascript
 editor.removeElements(document.querySelector('#myElement'));